idebruyker/IHCA/README.md

 * Decision Tree: Mean Cross-Validation Accuracy = 0.8306
 ### 2.5.6 High Level Model Description
 **Random Forests**
---Description:-- An ensemble method that combines multiple decision trees to improve accuracy and reduce overfitting.
+__Description:__ An ensemble method that combines multiple decision trees to improve accuracy and reduce overfitting.
 Each tree is trained on a random subset of the data and features.
---Strengths:-- Robust, handles high-dimensional data, and reduces overfitting compared to single decision trees.
+__Strengths:__ Robust, handles high-dimensional data, and reduces overfitting compared to single decision trees.
---Weaknesses:-- Less interpretable than individual decision trees, computationally expensive for large datasets.
+__Weaknesses:__ Less interpretable than individual decision trees, computationally expensive for large datasets.
---Applications:-- Predicting disease progression, identifying biomarkers.
+__Applications:__ Predicting disease progression, identifying biomarkers.
 **Gradient Boosting Machines (GBM)**
---Description:-- An ensemble technique that builds models sequentially, with each new model correcting errors made by the previous ones.
+__Description:__ An ensemble technique that builds models sequentially, with each new model correcting errors made by the previous ones.
 Common implementations include XGBoost, LightGBM, and CatBoost.
---Strengths:-- High accuracy, handles heterogeneous data, and robust to outliers.
+__Strengths:__ High accuracy, handles heterogeneous data, and robust to outliers.
---Weaknesses:-- Computationally expensive, prone to overfitting if not tuned properly.
+__Weaknesses:__ Computationally expensive, prone to overfitting if not tuned properly.
---Applications:-- Predicting patient readmission rates, risk stratification.
+__Applications:__ Predicting patient readmission rates, risk stratification.
 **Logistic Regression**
---Description:-- A supervised learning algorithm used for binary classification problems.
+__Description:__ A supervised learning algorithm used for binary classification problems.
 It predicts the probability of an outcome using a logistic function.
---Strengths:-- Easy to implement, provides probabilistic interpretations.
+__Strengths:__ Easy to implement, provides probabilistic interpretations.
---Weaknesses:-- Limited to linear decision boundaries and may underperform on non-linear data.
+__Weaknesses:__ Limited to linear decision boundaries and may underperform on non-linear data.
---Applications:-- Disease diagnosis (e.g., predicting presence or absence of a disease).
+__Applications:__ Disease diagnosis (e.g., predicting presence or absence of a disease).
 **Support Vector Machines (SVM)**
---Description:-- A supervised learning algorithm used for classification and regression.
+__Description:__ A supervised learning algorithm used for classification and regression.
 It finds the optimal hyperplane that separates data points of different classes with the maximum margin.
---Strengths:-- Effective in high-dimensional spaces, versatile with kernel functions for non-linear data.
+__Strengths:__ Effective in high-dimensional spaces, versatile with kernel functions for non-linear data.
---Weaknesses:-- Computationally intensive, requires careful tuning of hyperparameters.
+__Weaknesses:__ Computationally intensive, requires careful tuning of hyperparameters.
---Applications:-- Classifying medical images, predicting patient outcomes.
+__Applications:__ Classifying medical images, predicting patient outcomes.
 **K-Nearest Neighbors (KNN)**
---Description:-- A non-parametric, instance-based learning algorithm that classifies data points based on the majority class of their k-nearest neighbors in the feature space.
+__Description:__ A non-parametric, instance-based learning algorithm that classifies data points based on the majority class of their k-nearest neighbors in the feature space.
---Strengths:-- Simple, no training phase, and adapts easily to new data.
+__Strengths:__ Simple, no training phase, and adapts easily to new data.
---Weaknesses:-- Computationally expensive for large datasets, sensitive to irrelevant features.
+__Weaknesses:__ Computationally expensive for large datasets, sensitive to irrelevant features.
---Applications:-- Patient clustering, disease classification.
+__Applications:__ Patient clustering, disease classification.
 **Decision Trees**
---Description:-- A tree-like model that splits data into subsets based on feature values.
+__Description:__ A tree-like model that splits data into subsets based on feature values.
 Each internal node represents a decision based on a feature, and each leaf node represents an outcome.
---Strengths:-- Easy to interpret, handles non-linear relationships, and requires minimal data preprocessing.
+__Strengths:__ Easy to interpret, handles non-linear relationships, and requires minimal data preprocessing.
---Weaknesses:-- Prone to overfitting, especially with deep trees.
+__Weaknesses:__ Prone to overfitting, especially with deep trees.
---Applications:-- Classifying patient risk levels, predicting treatment outcomes.
+__Applications:__ Classifying patient risk levels, predicting treatment outcomes.
 ### 2.6 Prediction

 Objective: Use the selected model to make predictions on new or unseen data.